 The baffle is a screen that hides the entrance hole from view, which stops direct sunlight entering the box and reduces the effect of wind and rain.
 The baffle also stops Mynas and Starlings from occupying the box, as they will only choose hollows where they can fly directly into the hole.

 The baffle is simply a piece of wood, the same width as the front of the possum box, with 'arms' to fix it to the box or lid.
 The baffle can be made of any thickness, as its main purpose is to provide screening and it should be large enough to cover at least 90% of the entrance hole.There are various ways baffles can be attached.
 As possums may decide to hang on to these, and have to brush past them every time they enter and exit, make sure they are securely fastened.

-The distance of the baffle from the front of the box (a to b in the diagram above) should be at least equal to the diameterf of the entry hole.
+The distance of the baffle from the front of the box should be at least equal to the diameter of the entry hole.
 As the possum needs to climb under the baffle, the clearance has to be big enough to let him through.

 The wood does not have to be smooth as possums are used to roughing it.
 However, a good coat of sealant and/or UV resistant paint on the exterior will help the box last years longer.
 Be sure to seal the edges, as that is where the water gets in and damages the box.

 A small branch fastened firmly under the entrance hole will give the possum something to grab onto while entering and exiting his home.
 Attach some wire mesh (no sharp edges) or other device on the inside and outside of the box under the hole to help juveniles climb in and out.